4 YEARS RANKED #1 PR FIRM IN KENTUCKY BY LOUISVILLE BUSINESS FIRST

 Founder, Association for Corporate Growth

-In 2012, Kaylee went to work on campaigns full time.
-Kaylee first worked on a statewide campaign in Texas, Roland Sledge for Railroad Commissioner.
-As the Southeast Texas Field Director she was in charge of running a grassroots program in a region which included Houston.
+After working for Congressman Brett Guthrie, Kaylee worked on several campaigns full time in battleground states including Texas, Ohio, and Iowa.
+Kaylee first worked on a statewide campaign in Texas – Roland Sledge for Railroad Commissioner where she was in charge of running a grassroots program in a region which included Houston.
 In 2012, Kaylee joined the Romney for President Campaign in Ohio as Special Assistant to the State Director.
 In the most targeted state in America, Kaylee helped manage more than 150 staffers statewide.
 She assisted with coalition building, media relations, event planning, and carrying out the most robust grassroots program ever seen in a Republican campaign to date.

-Following the November election, Kaylee joined RunSwitch PR as Chief of Staff handling media relations, media buys, coalition building, and office management before joining Governor Terry Branstad’s campaign in Iowa.
+In 2014, Kaylee spent eight months on Governor Terry Branstad’s campaign in Iowa.
 The campaign team was in charge of building the largest and most innovative grassroots team ever seen in Iowa, finding supporters at the precinct level across the state.
-Kaylee’s region included Des Moines and all of Polk County, the capitol and largest county in Iowa.
+Kaylee’s region included Des Moines and Polk County, the capitol and largest county in Iowa respectively.
 The Governor’s field team was an integral part of turning out Republicans to the off-year caucuses in January 2014 and building a grassroots team to support the entire 2014 Republican ticket in Iowa.

 Originally from Illinois, Kaylee moved to Kentucky in 2005 to attend Western Kentucky University.
-Kaylee and her dog Governor have traveled the country but now call Kentucky home.
+Kaylee and her dog Governor have traveled the country, but now call Kentucky home with her husband Adam.

 BA in Political Science – Campaign Management